rclee33/lee-assessment/content.md

 - Construct your PR to teach the author how to make atomic commits.
 - Write your commit messages to show your rationale for edits.
-- Craft your commits, commit messages, and PR description as you would for an actual PR as if you were collaborating with a team.
+- Craft your commits, commit messages, and PR description as if you were collaborating with a team on an actual PR.
 - It is best to edit the files on your local machine and push with the `git` command or a desktop Git application rather than editing directly on the GitHub.com website.

 Edit the text so that it is easy to read: